Back to E-commerce Dictionary

 Examples of Data validation

-• 1A rule ensuring all product prices are positive numbers and in the correct currency format.
+• 1A rule that ensures all product prices are positive numbers and use the correct currency format.

 How WISEPIM Helps